Anomalies in Hadronic $B$ Decays: Abstract

 \section{Abstract}

 In this paper, we perform fits to $B \to PP$ decays, where $B = \{B^0, B^+, B_s^0\}$ and the pseudoscalar $P = \{\pi, K\}$, under the assumption of flavor SU(3) symmetry [SU(3)$_F$].
-Although the fits to $\Delta S=0$ or $\Delta S=1$ decays individually are good, the combined fit is very poor: there is a $3.5\sigma$ disagreement with the SM.
+Although the fits to $\Delta S=0$ or $\Delta S=1$ decays individually are good, the combined fit is very poor: there is a $3.6\sigma$ disagreement with the SU(3)$_F$ limit of the standard model (SM$_{\rm{SU(3)}_F}$).
 One can remove this discrepancy by adding SU(3)$_F$-breaking effects, but 1000\% SU(3)$_F$ breaking is required.
 The above results are rigorous, group-theoretically -- no dynamical assumptions have been made.
-When one adds an assumption motivated by QCD factorization, the discrepancy with the SM grows to $4.4\sigma$.
+When one adds an assumption motivated by QCD factorization, the discrepancy with the SM$_{\rm{SU(3)}_F}$ grows to $4.4\sigma$.

 For the past 10$+$ years, there has been an enormous amount of interest in the semileptonic $B$ anomalies involving the decays $\bsll$ ($\ell = \mu, e$) and $\bctaunu$.
 Interestingly, there have also been hadronic $B$ anomalies, but these have generally flown under the radar.
 The $\btopik$ puzzle has been around for about 20 years (see Refs.~\cite{Beaudry:2017gtw,Bhattacharya:2021shk} and references therein), but discrepancies in other sets of hadronic decays have recently been pointed out.
 These include the U-spin puzzle \cite{Bhattacharya:2022akr}, three puzzles involving $B_s^0\to K^0 \ok$ \cite{Amhis:2022hpm}, and a puzzle in $B_{d,s}^0 \to K^{(*)0} \overline{ K}^{(*)0}$ decay \cite{Biswas:2023pyw}.
 Of these four, the first three involve only $B\to PP$ decays, where $B = \{B^0, B^+, B_s^0\}$, and the pseudoscalar $P = \{ \pi, K \}$.
 This class of $B$ decays is the focus of our study.